Park Policies

 Visitors

-Guests are welcome to have an occasional visitor (as a novelty event for the visitor) for a short period (ie- for a meal or catch up) while considering that Siesta offers a very uncluttered and private environment for all paying guests and visitation by others staying elsewhere or living locally can compromise this.
+– Guests are welcome to have an occasional visitor (as a novelty event for the visitor) for a short catch up while considering that Siesta offers a very uncluttered, private and safe environment for all paying guests and visitation by others staying elsewhere or living locally can compromise this.

-Please also note that unless otherwise arranged (under special circumstances) arriving and departing guests cannot be “visitors” to effectively arrive early and/or depart late from the property.
-If you have any questions please see us/call us at Reception.
+– Unless otherwise arranged (under special circumstances) arriving and departing guests cannot be “visitors” to effectively arrive early and/or depart late from the property.
+If any questions please see us at reception or call 97554016.

 Extra Persons, Cots & High Chairs